John Marlow: Early life

-John Marlow was born at Bytown, in the British province of Upper Canada in 1829.
+John Marlow was born at Montreal, Lower Canada in 1827.
 His father was William Biddlecomb Marlow, a captain in the Royal Engineers.
 His grandfather was an admiral in the Royal Navy.
 After some initial schooling in the Scottish Highlands, Marlow travelled with his family to the colony of New South Wales, where his father's regiment had been posted.
 At the age of thirteen, he arrived in Sydney on 14 February 1842 on board the Sir Edward Paget.
 Ludwig Leichhardt was also a passenger on this ship and the Marlows remained close friends with the explorer, Leichhardt later naming a river in their honour.
-Marlow remained in Australia while his father was sent to serve in the Flagstaff War in New Zealand against the Maori.
+Marlow remained in Australia while his father was sent to serve in the Flagstaff War in New Zealand against the Māori.
 After this war concluded in 1846, Marlow returned to England with his parents.

 Return to New South Wales

-While in England, Marlow married Martha Bonter, the daughter of a clergyman and returned with her to New South Wales in the mid 1850s.
+While in England, Marlow married Martha Bonser, the daughter of a clergyman and returned with her to New South Wales in the mid 1850s.
 He took up a position as a manager on a pastoral station at Furracabad station where he became close friends with a future Premier of Queensland in Arthur Palmer.